Charlottefrid/Charlotte-Jenny-Project-OIM3640/README.md

 ## 1. The Big Idea

- This project's primary objective is to provide college students with easy-to-prepare recipes and shopping lists based on raw materials, enabling users to construct a weekly menu plan to facilitate ingredient preparation planning.
+ This project's primary objective is to provide easy-to-prepare recipes and shopping lists based on raw materials, while enable the users to get access to the instructions, time-needed, nutrition info and wine recommendation.
+It will even povide a daily joke for you related to food!

- The app is to create a recipe app that is designed specifically for college students and busy employees who are not experienced with culinary and want to try out new recipes.
-The app will feature easy-to-do recipes that are tailored to the user's personalized ingredient lists according to their choice.
-Through talking to a chatbot or searching manually, users will be able to search for recipes under certain category, and create a shopping list for ingredients with total price.
-The minimum viable product (MVP) will be an app that provides basic functionalities, such as recipe search among a existing recipe API, ingredient list creation, search function in list, and chatbot.
+The ultimate recipe app is designed specifically for college students and busy employees who are not experienced with culinary and want to try out new recipes.
+Through searching manually, users will be able to search for recipes through using keywords, and create total price, price/serving, instructions, cooking time, wine recommendation, etc. on the minimum viable product (MVP).
 To develop the MVP, we will utilize existing APIs for recipes.
-The stretch goal is to create a web app that allows users to input their data, including their dietary preferences and specialized house recipes into the big recipe database automatically.
+The stretch goal is to create a web app that allows users to input the food they are craving and choose their recipe.

 ## 2. Learning Objectives